Mushroom hunters discover 2 bodies in Missouri woods

 The woman’s body was found by Jill Rodgers, who was out in the woods looking for morel mushrooms Sunday.

-“I was walking up the hill, and I was coming near this long tree that was laid over,” said Rodgers.
+“I was walking up the hill, and I was coming near this long tree that was laid over,” Rodgers said.
 “There was something huge laying down on the ground.
 There was a moving blanket, so I pulled that back.
 I took a big tree limb and lifted it up, and it clearly looked like a foot, a human foot.”

 Pevely police and the Jefferson County Sheriff’s Office are awaiting autopsy results from the medical examiner to find out the age and name of the woman, who is currently unidentified.